solana-labs/solana-program-library/docs/src/metadata.md

 ["metadata".as_bytes(), program_id.as_ref(), mint_key.as_ref(), "youtube".as_bytes()]
 ```

-And then only those interested in that metadata need search for it, and it's uniqueness is ensured.
+And then only those interested in that metadata need search for it, and its uniqueness is ensured.
 It can also
 have it's own update action that follows a similar pattern to the original update action.